Program of Protection and Advocacy of Individual Rights

 How may assistance be used?

-The Secretary must first set aside not less than 1.8 percent and not more than 2 percent of the funds appropriated for this program for training and technical assistance to eligible systems established under this program.
-Federal formula funds are used to support a system in each State to protect the legal and human rights of individuals with disabilities who need services that are beyond the scope of the Client Assistance Program (CAP) under Section 112 of the Rehabilitation Act of 1973, as amended (the Act), and are ineligible for the protection and advocacy programs under Part C of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DDA) and the Protection and Advocacy for Individuals with Mental Illness Act (PAIMI).
+The Secretary must set aside not less than 1.8 percent and not more than 2.2 percent of the funds appropriated for this program for training and technical assistance to eligible systems established under this program.
+Federal formula funds are used to support a system in each State to protect the legal and human rights of individuals with disabilities who need services that are beyond the scope of the CAP under Section 112 of the Rehabilitation Act; and are ineligible for the protection and advocacy programs under Part C of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DDA) and the Protection and Advocacy for Individuals with Mental Illness Act (PAIMI Act).
+For any fiscal year in which the amount appropriated for this program equals or exceeds $10,500,000, the Secretary must reserve a portion and make a grant to the eligible system serving the American Indian Consortium.

 What are the requirements after being awarded this opportunity?